AustinFoss/lemp-wp/README.md

     Remove test database and access to it?
 [Y/n] y Reload privilege tables now?
 [Y/n] y

-<p>The next set of prompts will be to begin the self signed certification process to enable SSL.</p>
+<p>For "self-sign" installs the next set of prompts will be to begin the self signed certification process to enable SSL.
+Enter any information you feel like, or leave blank.</p>

     Country Name (2 letter code) [AU]:
     State or Province Name (full name) [Some-State]: